We Need Your Help!

 • Attend volunteer orientation led by our Volunteer Coordinator.

-• Volunteers at the LCHS shelter must be at least 12 years old.
-Volunteers at Sophie’s Thrift Store must be at least 16 years old.
+• Volunteers at the LCHS shelter and at Sophie’s Thrift Store must be at least 16 years old.

 • Volunteers must be at least 18 years old to walk and directly interact with dogs.